-- 1 That Council's State of the Environment Report 2004 be noted and accepted as satisfying the reporting requirements of the Local Government Act. - 2 That the Summary of Recommendations attached as Appendix One to this report be considered by the respective Budget Managers in Council's 2005/06 Management Plan and Budget process.
+- 1 That Council's State of the Environment Report 2004 be noted and accepted as satisfying the reporting requirements of the Local Government Act. - That the Summary of Recommendations attached as Appendix One to this report be considered by the respective Budget Managers in Council's 2005/06 Management Plan and Budget process.

 Subject Airport Industrial Estate

-File No S865

-Prepared by Manager Special Projects and Properties, Manager Finance and Administration

-Reason To provide information in regard to development costs and staging options for the subdivision of the Airport Industrial Estate.
+Prepared by Manager Special Projects and Properties, Manager Finance and Administration the subdivision of the Airport Industrial Estate.

-Objective Obtain Council resolution

-Strategic Plan Link Economic Development

-Management Plan Activity Property